Mike-ay-Akinremi/Library-Navigation/README.md

 # Library-Navigation
 # **Keele University Library Navigator**
 *Find resources faster – one search away.*

 ## 🚀 Why This Matters
-Academic success hinges on efficient resource access, yet 68% of students report wasting >15 minutes per session locating materials(Text books) in the institution's library[^1].
+Academic success hinges on efficient resource access, yet 68% of students report wasting >15 minutes per session locating materials(Textbooks) in the institution's library.
+This Python-based application is designed to simplify access to library resources by providing an intuitive interface for searching subject classifications, classmarks, and corresponding library locations.
+This project offers a graphical user interface (GUI) and a command-line interface (CLI), ensuring accessibility and ease of use for all users.
 This tool eliminates manual cross-referencing between physical locations, classmarks, and subjects – all through a unified interface.

+## Project Overview
+The Keele University Library Navigator streamlines the process of finding library resources by reading structured data from CSV files.
+Users can search by:

+- **Subject**: Quickly identify related classmarks and library locations.
+- **Classmark**: Retrieve associated subjects and locate relevant sections.
+- **Location**: Find which subjects and classmarks are available in a specific area of the library.
+This project was developed with a focus on clean code, modular design, and robust data processing, making it an ideal demonstration of my skills in Python programming and GUI development.
 ---

 ## 🔍 Problem & Solution